The-Product-Hub/iReporter/README.md

-**iReporter API**

-This is where all iReporter API updates and changes will be updated and commited.

 **iReporter:**

 With the increase in corruption and the decrease in action for corruption cases.
 Reporting corruption has only become harder. iReporter aims to decrease this gap by providing a solution for this corruption menace.